shanebarakat/python-github-ci-pipeline/blog_post/tutorial.md

 * pull request

+If you've never

 ## What You Will Learn in this Tutorial
+In this tutorial, we'll be building a CI pipeline in

 This flowchart illustrates the core behaviour of the CI pipeline which we will be implementing (using [github actions](https://docs.github.com/en/actions)) in this tutorial:

 ```mermaid